-At least once a month I receive a call from a potential client who wants to contest the validity of a loved one's will, and at least once a month I explain the four legal reasons for challenging a will, how difficult it is to prove any one of the four, and how much it will cost to proceed.
-Most of the time I never hear from the potential client again.
-With that said, here are the four legal grounds for contesting the validity of a will.
+As an estate planning attorney, I used to receive a call at least once a month from a potential client who wanted to contest the validity of a loved one's will, and at least once a month I had to explain the four legal reasons for challenging a will, how difficult it is to prove any one of them, and how costly it would be to proceed.
+Most of the time I never heard from the potential client again.
+With that said, below is a summary of the four legal grounds for contesting the validity of a will.

 #1 - The will wasn't signed in accordance with applicable state laws.

 Each state has very specific laws governing how a Last Will and Testament must be signed.
 For example, in Florida a will must be signed by the Testator in the presence and hearing of two witnesses.
 In other words, the Testator and two witnesses must be in the same room at the same time and each must sign the will while the others are watching.
 And while it's easy to assume that a will executed in an estate lawyer's office is signed with the proper legal formalities, in reality this isn't always the case.
 Thus, failing to sign a will in accordance with applicable state laws is the first and foremost reason why a will is contested and also the most common reason why a will is found to be invalid.

 #2 - The Testator lacked testamentary capacity to sign a will.

 Odilon Demier/PhotoAlto Agency RF Collections/Getty Images